 Applying for a Grant

-Lilly provides grants and charitable contributions for healthcare professional education, patient advocacy and consumer education programs in a variety of therapeutic areas through the Lilly Grant Office.
-Regardless of whether CME or CE credits are offered for healthcare professional participation, Lilly expects that the same high standards apply for all independent educational activities for healthcare professionals.
+Lilly provides grants and/or charitable contributions for all of our areas of focus through the Lilly Grant Office (LGO).
+Our commitment is to make grant funding available for independent, fair, and balanced, scientifically accurate initiatives that receive no influence from our organization in either submission, design, or implementation.
+Regardless of whether continuing education credits are offered for healthcare professional participation, Lilly expects that the same high standards apply for all independent educational activities for healthcare professionals.

 Lilly Grant Office

 Information related to Lilly’s areas of focus, requirements (registration, application, and after approval), transparency disclosure requirements, and answers to frequently asked questions are available within this website for your consideration before application.